jbottum/t5pat/langchain_markdown46_short.md

 # Testing LLMs with LangChain in a local environment for (6) types of reasoning

 Within (30) minutes of reading this post, you should be able to complete model serving requests from two variants of a popular python-based large language model (LLM) using LangChain on your local computer without requiring the connection or costs to an external 3rd party API server, such as HuggingFaceHub or OpenAI.
 This exercise provides the scripts that will enable you to test these LLMs' capabilities in answering three prompt types i.e. knowledge retrieval, six forms of reasoning questions and a long question with details in context.
 After providing some background on the models and LangChain, we will walk you through installing dependencies, and we will provide the code and the output of each model.
 We will also provide side by side comparisons on model performance and processing times.
+We hope that this code helps you to your develop plans on how to test reasoning in your LLMs.

 Caveats and notes - Although you will not need a real-time connection to HuggingFace for model serving, you will need a connection to Huggingface to fetch code.